Bilingual sign: Europe

 Bilingual signs arose in places like Belgium where, because of the cohabitation of Dutch-speaking and French-speaking communities (especially in the central part of the country near Brussels), bilingualism signaled a simple willingness to accommodate all citizens equally.
 As a result, all street signs in the Brussels-Capital Region are bilingual in Dutch and French.

 Switzerland has several cantons (Bern, Fribourg, Valais and Graubünden) and towns (e.g. Biel/Bienne, Murten, Fribourg, Siders and Disentis/Mustér), where two, or in one case (Graubünden) even three languages have official status and therefore the signs are multilingual.
 With Biel/Bienne, both the German and the French name of the town are always officially written with the compound name; and similarly with Disentis/Mustér (German/Romansh).

 Another example is the German-speaking South Tyrol, which was annexed to Italy during World War I and eventually became the focus of assimilation policies.
 In observance of international treaties, Italy was eventually compelled to acknowledge and accommodate its German-speaking citizens through the use of bilingual signs.
 The situation of the Slovene minority living in the Trieste, Gorizia and Udine provinces is very different as only in recent years have the bilingual signs become visible and only in smaller villages.
-In the partially French-speaking Aosta Valley, official road and direction signs are usually in both languages, Italian and French.
+In the French-speaking Aosta Valley, official road and direction signs are usually in both languages, Italian and French.

 In Greece, virtually all signs are bilingual, with the Greek text in yellow and the English in white.
 If a sign is in Greek only, an equivalent sign in English will often be situated nearby.

 In Spain, bilingual signs in the local language and Spanish appear irregularly in the autonomous communities of Galicia, Basque Country, Navarre, Catalonia, Valencian Community and the Balearic Islands.

 Bilingual signs are also used in the Republic of Ireland, with all roads, towns, important buildings etc. named in both the Irish and English languages.
 The Irish appears on the top of the sign (usually in italic text) with the English underneath.
 The exception to this is in Gaeltacht regions, where only Irish language signage tends to be used.